A nostalgic browser dark fantasy tactical RPG about cursed roads, dangerous loot, bad bargains, and surviving one more run.

 A chronicle of the cursed

 The kingdom does not remember its own name.
 The bells in the broken cathedral ring without hands.
 Somewhere past the last honest milestone, a road forks into the Ashen Vale — and you, foolish or chosen, are walking it again.
-You came back from the last raid lighter than when you left.
-You will leave again at first light.
-That is the bargain.

 “The dead refuse the dirt.
 The living refuse mercy.
 Walk softly, traveler — the Vale keeps better records than the king.”